Adopted May 1, 2017.

 When do we meet?

-LICYPAA meets the 1st and 3rd Mondays of every month at 8:15pm
+LICYPAA meets the 1st and 3rd Sundays of every month at 8:15pm

 LICYPAA now has a Venmo account for 7th tradition contributions: @Licypaa